 Day 3: We’ll start an overnight trek that will give us added acclimatization and some light exercise.
 Carrying light day packs and with a local Servimont hiking guide, we’ll start climbing up the west slopes of Orizaba, and meet our camping equipment at 11150 ft / 3400 m.

 Day 6: Summit Day!
-Climb the Jamapa Glacier to the crater rim, and ski from the summit.
+Climb the Jamapa Glacier to the crater rim!
 Then we’ll be met by a driver at the Piedra Grande refuge and be driven back to Tlachichuca for a celebratory dinner and final night.

 Day 7: POSSIBLE WEATHER DAY.
 We recommend that everyone “pad” their trip by one day to allow for a possible weather delay.
 This can be as simple as purchasing refundable tickets to allow for an earlier booking home.
 If we choose to take this weather day, there will be added costs not included in the price advertised.